DQL VS Other Query Languages¶

 (duraton > 30s OR stataus_code != 200)}

-metric::cpu:(usage_system AS system usage, usage_user AS user usage)
+metric::cpu:(usage_system AS system_usage, usage_user AS user_usage)

-# Where-cluase supports array-list IN filtering.
+# where-clause supports array-list IN filtering

 L::dev {